 If a user presses the key in error and then recognizing their mistake immediately presses it again, it will cancel its selection and its LED activity light will turn off.

 Incorporating the full-set of keys from a standard full-sized full-key-complement QWERTY keyboard into the Radial Keyboard design was a challenge.
 In order to accommodate all the various characters, it quickly became apparent that more than one character would have to share key-cap space.
 The locations of the alpha-characters were first optimised in accordance with their frequency of occurrence in the English language.
 Then the remaining characters were best located in accordance with the existing standard layout(s).
 In some cases, this resulted in up to four characters sharing a given key-cap space.
 Obviously, this couldn’t have been accomplished without the addition of some further modifier keys.
 Two extra Shift Keys were introduced in order to resolve the problem.
 There were now three Shift Keys, intended to be operated by the thumbs, though this arrangement may well change for our physical keyboards.
 The first is a standard Shift Key located at the bottom-left and the remaining two are located bottom-centre and bottom-right.
 These are presently called the Select Right and Right Shift keys respectively.
 They operate in a non-standard way because they are sticky Shift Keys.
 This means that when activated they do nothing until a user presses a valid combination character.
 These two additional shift keys allow unique access to those non-alpha characters appearing alongside other characters on the same key-cap.
 So for example, in the case of the Select Right shift key, a user must also press any of the available valid combination characters located in the bottom-right of the relevant keys.
 Likewise, a user in the case of the Right Shift shift key must also press any of the available valid combination characters located in the top-right of the relevant keys.
 The aim in having them sticky and thumb operated is to allow for user speed of keying.
 The standard Shift Key on the bottom-left operates in the usual manner.
 Both of these additional Shift keys also have their own LED activity lights, which operate in similar manner to that already described for other modifier keys.
+The keyboard training operation described here will become clearer when actually using the keyboard.

 The layout details and operation of these keys can be seen on each of our keyboard’s description page.